 Lakewood is a larger medium-sized town located in the state of New Jersey.
 With a population of 55,158 people and 13 constituent neighborhoods, Lakewood is the 24th largest community in New Jersey.

 Lakewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lakewood is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Lakewood who work in teaching (18.79%), office and administrative support (10.93%), and sales jobs (9.59%).
+Overall, Lakewood is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Lakewood who work in teaching (19.12%), office and administrative support (13.30%), and sales jobs (10.46%).

+Lakewood is a very ethnically-diverse town.
 The people who call Lakewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lakewood residents report their race to be White, followed by Black or African-American.
 Lakewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.89% of the town’s residents.
+People of Hispanic or Latino origin account for 16.75% of the town’s residents.
 Important ancestries of people in Lakewood include European, Hungarian, German, and Russian.

 The most common language spoken in Lakewood is English.
 Other important languages spoken here include Spanish and Yiddish.